tjd1234/cmpt120fall2022/lectures/lecture10/lecture10notes.md

 ## Calling a main() Function

-It's traditional in programming to call the first function of your program `main`.
+It's traditional to call the first function of your program `main`.
 In C++ and Java, for example, you *must* have a function called `main` in every program.

-Python doesn't require a `main()` function, but it's usually a good idea because it tells people who are reading your code where to start.
-Python programs can consist of hundreds of functions, and agreeing that `main()` is the starting function makes it much easier to read.
+Python doesn't *require* a `main()` function, but it's usually a good idea to have one because it tells people where to start reading your code.
+Python programs can consist of hundreds of functions, and agreeing that `main()` is the first function called makes it easier to read.

-Here's a program from earlier in the course:
+Consider this program:

 ```main
 name = 'Bob'